itsANHonor/Cineshelf/SINGLE_CONTAINER_COMPLETE.md

 ## 🎉 Summary

-Display Case has been successfully simplified from a **2-container architecture** to a **single lightweight container** - perfect for homelab use!
+Cineshelf has been successfully simplified from a **2-container architecture** to a **single lightweight container** - perfect for homelab use!

 ## ✅ What Was Implemented